Can teenage Boys Appreciate Classical Music?

 Cook the food, scrub the stairs,

-Teach the parrot to say his prayers,
+the parrot to say his prayers,

 Roast the joint, bake the bread,